-- Banning the documentation and/or exposure of abuse on factory farms
+- By banning the documentation or exposure of abuse on factory farms

-- Making it a crime for an investigator to secure a job at a factory farm
+- By making it a crime for an investigator to secure a job at a factory farm

-There are currently no “ag-gag” bills pending, but keep an eye on this page for updates on bills as they are introduced.
-In the meantime, the best way you can spare more than 100 animals every year a life of misery on a cramped, filthy factory farm and a painful death at the slaughterhouse is to try out healthy, compassionate vegan eating!
+There are currently no “ag-gag” bills pending, but keep an eye on this page for updates on bills as they’re introduced.
+In the meantime, the best way for you to save more than 100 animals every year from a life of misery on a cramped, filthy factory farm and a painful death at a slaughterhouse is to try healthy, compassionate vegan eating!